Skip to content

 • Setting up RBAC so appropriate users can create, approve, and manage resources

 The platform team doesn't need to be involved in individual API publications or access requests — those are handled by API owners and consumers.
 Instead, they establish the guardrails and infrastructure that make self-service possible.
+When configuring OIDC authentication, platform engineers work with identity provider administrators to obtain issuer URLs and configure the AuthPolicy accordingly.

 Architecture